poeggi/mon-con/README.md

 ```

 ### -Display &lt;String&gt;
-Define how to scroll the output and which information to retain.
+Define [enum] how to scroll the output and which information to retain.
 Full    -> Retain all test lines, scroll after each test (Default)
 Warning -> Retain lines with Error or Warning
 Error   -> Retain only lines with Error